ostroproject/ostro-os/meta-security-isafw/README.md

 In order to produce image reports, you can execute image build normally.
 For example:

-bitbake iot-os-image
+bitbake core-image-minimal

 If you are only interested to produce a report based on packages and without building an image, please use:

-bitbake -c analyse_sources_all iot-os-image
+bitbake -c analyse_sources_all core-image-minimal

 Logs